-Each year, the Council produces a report, setting out our performance against our corporate objectives.
+Each year, the Council produces a Corporate Plan, setting out the outcomes we want to achieve against our corporate priorities.

 Through reviews by external auditors, external agencies, Internal Audit, and internal review teams, the Council constantly seeks ways of ensuring the economical, effective and efficient use of resources, and for securing continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
 A corporate procurement strategy/toolkit has been developed to ensure proper arrangements are in place for procurement of goods and services.
 This was reviewed by Members and senior officers before being adopted.